-The beauty of our 5 minute method of bread baking is that you have enough dough for more than just one loaf.
-This is true for our traditional wheat recipes and our many gluten-free breads. so whenever you’re in the mood for fresh bread, you just take a piece of dough and create the loaf you want.
-You may have tried our Master recipe from GFin5 and made a classic boule, but want to venture into some other shapes.
-A baguette is just as easy and a wonderful, quick loaf to make at any meal.
+The beauty of our 5-minute method of bread baking is that you have enough dough for more than just one loaf.
+This is true for our traditional wheat recipes and our many gluten-free breads.
+So whenever you’re in the mood for fresh bread, you just take a piece of dough and create the loaf you want.
+You may have tried our Master recipe from Gluten-Free Artisan Bread in 5 Minutes a Day and made a classic boule, but want to venture into some other shapes.
+A gluten free baguette is just as easy and a wonderful, quick loaf to make at any meal.

 If you haven’t baked with gluten-free dough before, you’ll have to ignore everything you know about baking wheat bread and treat this as if it is scone or biscuit dough.
 It has no real stretch to it, so you can’t just pull it into the baguette shape.
 You need to take out a piece of dough from your bucket and press it into a long rope.